Policy 9A: Regents Awards

 - Public officials may be nominated two years after completion of their terms of office.

 - Each chancellor will designate a campus Regents Awards Canvassing Committee that encourages qualified nominations.
 The vice president, university counsel and secretary will accept any qualified nomination not submitted through a campus canvassing committee, but will forward the nomination package to the respective canvassing committee for formal submittal on behalf of the respective campus.
 Chancellors will identify the chair of the canvassing committee to the secretary to facilitate nomination referrals to the committee.

 - The campus canvassing committees will submit qualified nominations to the secretary of the board to forward to the Regents Awards Committee.
 The Regents Awards Committee will be composed of four regents and four faculty members of the Faculty Council on Educational Policy and University Standards (EPUS) committee.

 - All nominations will be considered confidential and be discussed at the annual January meeting of the Regents Awards Committee.

 - The Regents Awards Committee will forward the recommendation of candidates for regents awards to the board for action.

-	- To receive an Honorary Degree, the candidates selected must attend a university commencement within a two-year period following selection.
+- To receive an Honorary Degree, the candidates selected or candidate’s representative must attend a university commencement within a two-year period following selection.
 University Medals or Distinguished Service Awards are generally awarded at commencements but may be awarded on other occasions, as determined by the board.